kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science and Python Programming/Introduction_to_Computer_Science/Readme.md

     - **Scripting languages**: These languages are designed for automating tasks and are often used for web development, system administration, and data analysis.
 Examples include JavaScript, Python, and Ruby.

-- **Domain-specific languages (DSLs)**: These languages are designed for specific domains or tasks, such as SQL for database queries, HTML for web development, and MATLAB for scientific computing.
+- **Domain-specific languages (DSL's)**: These languages are designed for specific domains or tasks, such as SQL for database queries, HTML for web development, and MATLAB for scientific computing.

 - **Compiled vs. interpreted languages**: Programming languages can be compiled or interpreted.
 Compiled languages are translated into machine code before execution, while interpreted languages are translated into machine code during execution.
 Then there are languages that use a combination of both techniques.
 Both compiled and interpreted languages have their advantages and disadvantages and the way they are executed are pretty complex.